Rarity of T207 Compared to T205/T206 Brethren is Astonishing

 Only about 9,000 T207 cards have been graded by SGC and PSA to date.
 Using the population reports as a barometer, that would make them about 35 times as rare as T206 cards and about eight times as rare as T205 cards.

+There are some exceptions to that through cards with rare backs.
 In particular, individual rarity on the numerous shortprinted Broadleaf/Cycle cards makes completing a set extremely difficult.
 Many cards have only a few dozen examples and finding all of them is a real challenge.

 T207 prices are not expected to remain low forever, though.
+At least not by me.
 While the prices have come down on them, that will likely change at some point as their rarity begins to be appreciated as it once was.
 The cards are simply too rare to sell comparably with the T205 and T206 sets.
 Demand is always the driver so we can’t merely look at the rarity of this set and expect they will skyrocket in value.
 However, demand is often increased once collectors notice specific issues are truly rare and my guess is that will again happen at some point.